1. General Terms

 All courses are filled on a ‘first-come, first-served’ basis, so you need to book as early as you can to avoid missing out on the course.
 We recommend you book at least 4 weeks before the closing date of your course.
 Amazingly, every year we continue to have students miss out on their desired course, due to them leaving the application process until the last day before the closing date.

-To book onto one of our Wildlife Film Courses, simply drop us an email at ‘info@wildlifefilmschool.com’ and we will email you a medical questionnaire; a pre-course information pack; a packing list; and a copy of our terms and conditions of booking; along with our banking details (which differ slightly depending on if you live in the UK or overseas).
+To book onto one of our Wildlife Film Courses, simply fill out the course enquiry form on the website ( Booking ) and we will email you a medical questionnaire; a pre-course information pack; a packing list; and a copy of our terms and conditions of booking; along with our banking details (which differ slightly depending on if you live in the UK or overseas).
 Once you receive your paperwork you are required to read them, print them out, scan them, sign them; and email them / this paperwork back to us.

 There are 2 ways in which you can pay for a course –